hayleyw7/pokedex/README.md

 - A big win was to be able to create the React components and have them communicate as we wanted them to.
 - Learning the behavior of JSX and how to apply CSS to those elements.
-- Adding the stars for a user to rate a movie and be able to give those stars beautiful styling and functionality.
-- Including a search bar for movie titles for better user experience.
+- Including a search bar for search PoKemon By name for better user experience.
-- Being able to render the movie trailer successfully for the selected.
 - Being able to successfully apply the Cypress testing.
 - Having a Lighthouse score over 90, even as we were still getting used to using JSX.